andyharis/yii2-apigql/README.md

 class Clients extends Yii2ApigqlRecord
 ```
-Thats it.
+That's it.
 Now you can work with `yii2apigql`.

+Just make a request to `gql/clients?select=name,age` and you will get your result.
+Where `clients` you model name and `name,age` are attributes from current model.

+For more info please visit Wiki for API documentation.